 Part of the London 2012 Festival in the shadow of the London 2012 Olympic Games, the impressive exhibition opened on the 19th July 2012 and ran through until the 25th November 2012.
 Tickets went on sale towards the end of 2011 and cost £10 with £7 concessions.

-The image above is curtesy of the British Museum.
+The image above is courtesy of the British Museum.
 It features The Lyte Jewel (open, enamelled gold with diamonds and containing the king’s miniature) by Thomas Hilliard.
 Made in London and presented to Thomas Lyte in 1610 in thanks for his royal genealogy tracing James’ descent, through Banquo, from Brutus, the mythical Trojan founder of Britain.
 James VI and I claimed descent from Brutus and Aeneas of Troy via Banquo, whose murder is a key element in Shakespeare’s Macbeth.
-Waddesdon Bequest in 1898 to the British Museum © The Trustees of the British Museum
+Waddesdon Bequest in 1898 to the British Museum © The Trustees of the British Museum.

 What the enameled gold jewel shows is the power link between the monarchy and their history to legitimise their place ont he throne.
 It’s a theme that could easily have been inspired by the influence of great Shakespearean works on the psyche of both the king and his subjects at the time.